- This event has passed.

 The event remains popular with the antique-buying public because of its Uptown location on a hill that allows the festival to go on rain or shine.
 And the festival’s location right in front of Mount Vernon’s air-conditioned shops and restaurants, including multiple antique shops, offers a comfortable retreat from the outdoor, open-air festival.

-As always the event is free and open to the public with eight indoor antique stores, free parking, and plenty of cool inside dining available.
+As always the event is free and open to the public with indoor antique stores, free parking, and plenty of cool inside dining available.

 About the Mount Vernon-Lisbon Community Development Group

 The Mount Vernon-Lisbon Community Development Group exists to improve the social and economic well-being of Mount Vernon and Lisbon by capitalizing on their unique identity, assets and character.
 Mount Vernon was selected as a Main Street community in 2008, and practices economic development within the context of historic preservation.